miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 Pshwew!
 At least I know it better.
 Who knows if this is actually going to help anyone out there.

+## Using Live Reload in Server-Push Web Development Workflows

 The last thing to notice about that example is `live=True`, which I totally underestimated.
 That's not just a webserver file-change watchdog.
 That's also